-Lauren has a broad litigation practice focusing on constitutional, Indigenous, and immigration law.
+Lauren has a broad litigation practice focusing on constitutional and administrative law.
+Lauren has a special interest in Charter issues.

 Lauren attended Osgoode Hall Law School where she participated in the Immigration and Refugee intensive that included a practicum at the Federal Court of Canada.
 Lauren was also a member of the Osgoode team that came third overall at the bilingual Laskin Moot in 2020.
 In 2019, Lauren received the Osgoode Hall Law School Upper Year Award of Excellence for academic achievement.